-Gold Coast’s Nerang is shedding its down-market image with a host of new apartments in the pipeline making it Australia’s ‘ second fasting apartment boom suburb with a 12 month increase of 39 percent.
+The Gold Coast suburb of Nerang is shedding its down-market image with a host of new apartments in the pipeline, making it Australia’s second fastest apartment boom suburb with a 12 month increase of 39%.

 “Over the 12 months to March this year three quarters, almost 80 percent of all housing approvals in Nerang were for medium density housing.”
 Mr Saunders said.